 North Pond’s restoration is directly dependent on community support and involvement, with 100% of project funding coming from private donors.
 While the Chicago Park District is our key partner in this project and will provide direct program support and guidance, no District funds will be contributed given a limited capital budget and other projects throughout the city.
 Without contributions from the community, North Pond’s restoration won’t be possible.
 Community support will be vital to the pond’s long-term stewardship and care.
 Our restoration efforts will focus on developing ongoing, long-term community commitment to North Pond and its surroundings through stewardship, awareness, and educational programs.

-2019 – Completion and opening of Sunshine Playscape; completion of West Prairie expansion; complete final studies; host initial public meeting; launch initial phases of fundraising/awareness campaign; host initial family/community engagement programs.
+2019 – Completion and opening of Sunshine Playscape; completion of West Prairie expansion; launch initial phases of fundraising/awareness campaign; host initial family/community engagement programs.

-2020 – Host additional public meetings; finalize and publish North Pond Master Plan; begin dredge and bottom work; begin pond edge work; continue engagement/fundraising campaign; begin sedge meadow site study; additional family/community engagement programs.
+2020 – Complete final studies; host public meetings; finalize and publish North Pond Master Plan; begin dredge and bottom work; begin pond edge work; continue engagement/fundraising campaign; begin sedge meadow site study; additional family/community engagement programs.

 2021 – Finish dredge and bottom work; complete pond edge work and plantings; construct public engagement spaces; continue sedge meadow site study; begin initial sedge meadow site work; continue engagement/fundraising campaign; continue family/community engagement programs.

 2022 – Complete sedge meadow installation and planting; continue engagement/fundraising campaign; continue family/community engagement programs focusing on pond’s long-term stewardship and care; celebrate project completion!

 Demolition and Site Prep/Restoration – $950,000

 Surveys and Studies – $224,000 (2020 Minimum Goal)

 Mobilization – $510,143